|

 interior elegance.
 There is a very small upper gallery which can

 be reached by a wooden staircase.
+Back to the

 damsel in distress, Gates of Heaven.
 Jonathan Pollack says he